 2016 Season II

 By trial and error, often through failed attempts, unique visual effects emerge from matter.
 Color appears as if unseen, defying our perceptual processes.
 Such effects may evoke digital imagery, thread weaving patterns or geological formations, while reminding the viewer of op-art.
 The pictorial space thus created oscillates from regularity to instability, from depth to surface, from visual to material.
-My practice is informed by the experimental tradition of abstract painting, a fertile testing ground where the emergence of new forms is still possible.
+Julie's practice is informed by the experimental tradition of abstract painting, a fertile testing ground where the emergence of new forms is still possible.